 Admission Date: Fall

-It is the student’s responsibility to discuss sequencing and work out their individual schedule with a counselor or adviser.
+Lake Washington Institute of Technology does not offer every course each quarter.
+It is the student’s responsibility to consult the Class Schedule and work out an individual schedule with an adviser or counselor.
 Any developmental coursework a student may be required to complete may increase the program length.